FrancescoBonizzi/VueJs-Experiments/README.md

 # VueJs-Experiments
-Some experiments with Vue Js framework
+This repository contains some experiments with Vue Js framework

+---

+## Todo list application

+An interactive to-do list with style and animations: add a todo item, set completed, remove it.

+![] (Gifs/todo.gif)